rameshsunkara/go-mcp-example/README.md

 ### What This Is

-- A production-ready MCP server template with analytics capabilities
+- A production-ready MCP server template
 - A showcase of modern Go development practices and patterns
 - A foundation for building custom MCP tools and integrations
 - A reference implementation for MCP protocol handling in Go